jkuzniarek/us-electoral-tracker/README.md

 **Features:**
 	* View line/bar graph of voter turnout by year
-	* View pie graph of electoral votes per election
+	* View bar graph of winning percentage of electoral votes per election
-	* View pie graph of popular votes per election
+	* View bar graph of winning percentage of popular votes per election
-	* View bar graph of presidents and their electoral votes ordered by year
+	* View bar graph of presidents and their percentage of electoral votes ordered by year
-	* View bar graph of presidents and their popular votes ordered by year
+	* View bar graph of presidents and their percentage of popular votes ordered by year
 	* View line graph of the ratio of popular votes to electoral votes by year